hzeller/folve/README.md

 filesystem does not do a good job of pre-buffering itself.

 ### Misc ###
-To manually switch the configuration from the command line, you can use `wget` or `curl`, whatever you prefer:
+To switch the configuration manually or from a script instead of the status page, you can use `wget` or `curl`, whatever you prefer:

     wget -q -O/dev/null http://localhost:17322/settings?f=highpass
     curl http://localhost:17322/settings?f=SantaLucia